 Full time students can finish the program in two years.
 Part time students will naturally take longer depending on their course load.
 There are limited courses offered during the summer.
 Most students work full time while pursuing their degree and to accommodate them, almost all classes are scheduled after 5:30pm.
 Most classes meet once a week for two and a half hours, starting either at 5:30pm or 8:10pm.

 What are some other opportunities available in addition to coursework?

 Many students pursue internships, both paid and unpaid, both for credit and not for credit, to supplement their coursework with work experience.
 The career center is available to assist students in finding internships.
 Most students also work either full or part time.
 Some students also complete an optional Master's thesis to supplement their coursework with significant research experience.

 How do the concentrations work?

 ITEP has four concentrations: International Development Education, International Exchange, Global Education, and Global Health.
 Each concentration provides students with a framework around which to structure their program.
-Many students take electives from the School of Public Administration, the School of International Service, and the School of Education to complement their ITEP requirements.
+Many students take electives from the School of Public Affairs, the School of International Service, and the School of Education to complement their ITEP requirements.
 Students can also get certificates in TESOL, International Peace and Conflict Resolution, or Secondary Education Teaching Certification.